 Power BI Stacked Bar Chart Bar Chart is useful to compare multiple dimensions against a single measure.
 Let me show you how to Create a Stacked Bar Chart in Power BI with example.

 For this Power BI Stacked Bar Chart demonstration, we are going to use the SQL Data Source that we created in our previous article.
-So, Please refer Connect Power BI to SQL Server article to understand the Data Source.
+So, Please refer to Connect Power BI to SQL Server article to understand the Data Source.

 How to Create a Power BI Stacked Bar Chart

 To create a Stacked Bar Chart in Power BI, first Drag and Drop the Sales Amount from Fields section to Canvas region.
 It automatically creates a Column Chart, as shown in the below screenshot.